icopy-site/awesome-cn/docs/awesome/awesome-cakephp.md

 - [TwoFactorAuth plugin](https://github.com/andrej-griniuk/cakephp-two-factor-auth) - Allows two factor authentication using Google Authenticator or similar app to generate one-time codes.
 Based on [RobThree/TwoFactorAuth](https://github.com/RobThree/TwoFactorAuth) library.

 ## Caching
-*Plugins for caching data.*
+*Storing data for faster retrieval.*

 - [Cache plugin](https://github.com/dereuromark/cakephp-cache) - For caching views (HTML, CSV, JSON, XML, ...) as static cache files.
 - [CakeDC/CachedRouting plugin](https://github.com/CakeDC/cakephp-cached-routing) - Provides a cached version of the RoutingMiddleware to improve the load time of routes.

 ## Code Analysis
-*Plugins for analyzing, parsing and manipulation codebases.*
+*Analyzing, parsing and manipulation codebases.*

 - [cakedc/cakephp-phpstan](https://github.com/CakeDC/cakephp-phpstan) - A PHPStan extension to resolve CakePHP magic around getter return types for the static analyzer.
 - [IdeHelper plugin](https://github.com/dereuromark/cakephp-ide-helper) - Helps to make IDE support better by adding annotations to your existing code similar to what baking does to new code.